 The reason this simple definition works here is that in this app, the focus is mainly on helping create the sturdiest fundamentals for your venture.
 That means having a balanced and strong strategy for your product, targeting marketing efforts to the right type of users or customers, and a way to make money from those users or customers.
 The way of making money from them is what we will be referring as the business model.
 For a great deal of companies, the business model, or the revenue model, is one of the most important fundamentals around which to build your company.

 There are many ways to bring in revenue.
 One of the most popular revenue models is displaying ads.
-It isn't a type of a revenue model.
-It is a revenue model.
-But it has become so popular and widely used that we will discuss it as a type of a revenue model in itself.
+It is a type of a revenue model.
+It isn't a revenue model.
+But it has become so popular and widely used that we will discuss it as a type of a business model in itself.
 Another very popular type of revenue model is selling physical goods or providing services for which you get paid directly.
 Another popular revenue model is a subscription model where the customer pays you at consistent time intervals.
 They can all work for different businesses, and each has their own pros and cons.
 There are a few more, but the purpose of this article is to give you a solid understanding of how to think through your business model for yourself so we will just focus on these and build upon that.
 Whatever the revenue model might be, the important thing is to realize which one is 1) The best fit for the type of company you are running and 2) Can sustain your company and help you achieve your ultimate goals for the company.